Kludex/Kludex/README.md

 Besides that, I also speak at [Python conferences]! 🎤

+> [!TIP]
+> I have a Discord, if you want to talk about the packages I maintain, or anything else.
+Join [here](https://discord.gg/SWU73HffbV)!

 ### Packages I maintain...

 | Project | GitHub Stars | PyPI Downloads |